oferhazanyesodot/ofers-github-tools/README.md

 # GitHub PR Bookmark Folder

-A Chrome extension (Manifest V3) that automatically maintains a bookmark folder containing your open GitHub Pull Requests.
+A Chrome extension that automatically maintains a bookmark folder containing your open GitHub Pull Requests.

 **No OAuth.
 No API tokens.
 No GitHub Apps.
 No backend.
 No admin approval required.**